permalife/helloworldfriend/README.md

 gunicorn                         RUNNING   pid 81496, uptime 2:14:03
 rabbitmq-server                  RUNNING   pid 77339, uptime 3:18:36
 ```
 For each of the services the output is directed to a log file, `<service_name>.log`.
-If supervisor fails to locate a particular service, the corresponding log file will have the necessary information.
-Note that it expects each of three services to be found in the system `PATH`.
+If, for some reason, supervisor fails to start a particular service, the corresponding log file will have the necessary information.
+Note that it expects each of three services to be found in system `PATH`.
+If supervisor fails to locate a service, this will be logged to supervisor's own log file `supervisord.log` and the service will be assigned a `FATAL` status.

 The web server is started on port `8000` and the endpoint served by the app is at `http://localhost:8000/greet/`